brp-optics/TabCeiling/README.md

 - `window.open()` calls from page scripts aren't intercepted by the content script, so those tabs briefly appear before the background script closes them.
 - The extension can be disabled from Firefox's add-ons menu in a few taps.
-It's friction, not a lock.
+The point is to help you be organized, not overcome addictions.
 - Firefox for iOS doesn't support extensions at all.
+Thus iOS is not supported.